-This table provides a quick reference to the various start up and reset modes available for MMBasic and the Armmite F4.
+This table provides a quick reference to the various start up and reset modes available for MMBasic and the Armmite H7.

 Operation Details Normal Startup A normal start up is initiated by power being applied, the RST button being pressed or the CPU RESTART command.
 Each of these will cause MMBasic to restart.
 It will look for some key Options to be set which indicate that the options have been previously saved and are valid. e.g. checks Baudrate is not 0, that a TAB option is set.
 If the options pass this integrity check then MMBasic is started using these previously saved Options.
+If the Options are see as not yet set, then the default Options are loaded.
+This would be the case if the backup memory has never been used, the backup battery is flat or removed.
 The MM.STARTUP routine is searched for and if found any code in it is then executed.
 If OPTION AUTORUN ON is set then any program in the program memory is run, otherwise the command prompt is shown.
-If the Options are see as not yet set, then a full reset is initiated.
-The default Options are loaded, the program memory is cleared, variables stored by VAR SAVE are cleared.
-This would be the case if the backup memory has never been used, the backup battery is flat or removed.
-Set Default The OPTION RESET command will set the default Options.
-Options This means the USB Console is enabled, The Serial Console is disabled and the ILI9341_16 LCD and TOUCH are enabled.
+Set Default Options The default Options are set as above if the Options are not deemed valid at startup.
+The OPTION RESET command will also set the default Options.
 MMbasic will restart to the command prompt.
-MMBasic Reset This will clear any save variables in the battery backed RAM, set the default Options and clear the program memory.
-This is achieved by initiating a restart with Key 1 held down or PE3 connected to Gnd.
-Setting the default options means the USB Console, LCD and Touch as above will be initiated.
-Serial Console Startup Holding Key 0 or connecting PE4 to Gnd while initiating a restart will enable the Serial Console and disable the USB Console.
+MMBasic Reset This will clear any save variables, set the default Options and clear the program memory.
+This is achieved by initiating a restart with BLUE Key 1 held down or PC13 connected to VCC.
 Firmware Upgrade Loading new firmware will not clear the stored varaibles or the program memory or change the Options.
 Connecting BT0 to 3.3v and restarting will put the Armmite in the bootloader mode, ready to accept new firmware.